d-blocks/d-blocks-core/README.md

 debbie cfg-check
 debbie env-test-connection d-blocks-demo
 ```
-If these commands run successfully, your environment is ready to use **D-Blocks** for database management.
+If these commands run successfully, your environment is ready to use **d-blocks** for database management.

 ### **5. Basic Usage**